Nyft-i/Nyft-i.github.io/_posts/2025-07-30-Rot-and-Ruin-1.md

 &nbsp;&nbsp;&nbsp;&nbsp;Pyria cries a lot these days.
 She doesn't let anybody see that she's upset though; there are too many people that rely on her, she tells herself.
 She knows that's not completely true though, but it's what her family had always told her.
 Her old family.
 Nowadays, she's surrounded by people who care about her plentifully.
 They understand her struggles, but, to her credit, they do rely on her.
 She knows that if she were to show weakness, it would not be judged.
 It would probably help her out.
 But she can't bring herself to do so.
 She still has a point to prove.
 {: style="text-align: justify;"}

 &nbsp;&nbsp;&nbsp;&nbsp;It's been years since she saw her family.
 Her family by blood.
-The name which haunts her, that which follows her just as much as her actual, much more tangible scars.
-Ornthalas.
+The name which haunts her, that which follows her just as much as her actual, much more tangible scars. *Ornthalas*.
 But of course, she doesn't remember, and has never been able to do so.
 Sometimes, she gets flashes: brief moments of reprieve from amnesia.
 However, the more that she remembers, the less sure she is that she wants to understand the whole picture.
 That, of course, is another lie that she tells herself.
 She would give nothing more than to understand all the events that led to where she is now.
 To be the captain at the helm of her life, a life where she currently resides as a singular cog in a much larger system, designed by another.
 {: style="text-align: justify;"}

 &nbsp;&nbsp;&nbsp;&nbsp;There’s plenty that’s interesting about Pyria now, though, and it would be hardly very profound or respectful of her privacy to tell you every one of her innermost desires and vices, stemming from a deeply troubling life starting long before today.
-Returning to what our protagonist is up to, it would be clear to anyone that she has been crying.
+Returning to what our protagonist is up to, it would be clear to anyone that she *has* been crying.
 Recently, even.
 Two faint dried streams mark lines in makeup that would otherwise be too subtle to notice.
 She notes that very slight sensory difference that dried tears make on skin and sets down her pen.
 She reaches for her handkerchief and waterskin, gently pouring as little of the contents as possible into a small section of the cloth, pooled in her palm.
-Taking a final, shaky inhale, marking a point where she tells herself to stop crying, she collectedly dabs under her eyes.
+Taking a final, shaky inhale, marking a point where she tells herself to *stop crying*, she collectedly dabs under her eyes.
 {: style="text-align: justify;"}

 &nbsp;&nbsp;&nbsp;&nbsp;Setting down the cloth, Pyria shifts her body slightly to catch a glance of herself in a small desk-mirror, checking her tear-tracts.
 Through her eyes, looking back at herself, she sees an ingenuine smile across the face of the figure in the mirror.
 She wants to be unrecognisable, she wants to move on from her past life, but staring back at her is exactly who she has been since her young adult life began, some decades back.